Proposed Sale Notice for commercial leasing for wind power on the Outer Continental Shelf offshore Rhode Island and Massachusetts.

 If a winning bidder does not meet these three requirements within 10 business days of receiving the lease copies as described above, or if a winning bidder otherwise fails to comply with applicable regulations or the terms of the FSN, the winning bidder will forfeit its bid deposit.
 BOEM may extend this 10 business-day time period if it determines the delay was caused by events beyond the winning bidder's control.

 Anti-Competitive Behavior: In addition to the auction rules described in this notice, bidding behavior is governed by Federal antitrust laws designed to prevent anticompetitive behavior in the marketplace.
-Compliance with BOEM's auction procedures will not insulate a party from enforcement of the antitrust laws.
+Compliance with the BOEM's auction procedures will not insulate a party from enforcement of the antitrust laws.

 In accordance with the Act at 43 U.S.C.
-1337(c), following the auction, and before the acceptance of bids and the issuance of leases, BOEM will “allow the Attorney General, in consultation with the Federal Trade Commission, 30 days to review the results of the lease sale.”
+1337(c), following the auction, and before the acceptance of bids and the issuance of leases, BOEM will “allow the Attorney General, in consultation with the Federal Trade Commission, thirty days to review the results of the lease sale.”

 Anti-competitive behavior determinations are fact specific.
 However, such behavior may manifest itself in several different ways, including, but not limited to: